uralys/taverne/docs/react.md

 In the following, let's illustrate how to use `Taverne` with:

-- a store of `Items` and its fetch function
+- a taverne of `Items` and its fetch function
-- a `container` plugged to this store,
+- a `container` plugged to this taverne,
 - and the `component` rendering the list of items.

 Illustration will be marked with 🔍

 </details>

-## 📦 create a reducer
+## 📦 create a barrel

-You'll have to define a reducer with
+You'll have to define a barrel with

 - an initialState,
 - and a list of reactions.